 The Phytochemical screening revealed the presence of Carbohydrates, Proteins, Amini acids, Flavonoids, Saponins, Diterpenes and Phenolic compounds in the hydroalcoholic extract of leaves of plant Cassia absus.
-These findings show that the hydroalcoholic extract of leaves of plant Cassia fistulapossesses antihyperlipidemic activity.
-In the present study serum TG levels were significantly elevated in HFD rat.
+These findings show that the hydroalcoholic extract of leaves of plant Cassia fistulapossesses antihyperlipidemic activity.In the present study serum TG levels were significantly elevated in HFD rat.
 The excess of fat diet increased the TG level which is one of the causes of hardening of arteries.
 In conclusion, it could be said that the hydroalcoholic extract of Cassia fistulaexhibited a significant hypolipidemic activity.
 Administration of HFD produced a highly significant increase in weight mesenteric fat pads.
-A reduction in the raised weight in the fat pads as observed in the groups of animals treated with hydroalcoholic extract of Cassia fistulamay be thermogenesis attributed to increased and lipogenesis.It concluded decreased is that hydroalcoholic extract of Cassia fistulahas antihyperlipidemic effects in albino rats, and therefore could be a promising nutraceutical therapy for the management of hyperlipidemia and its associated complications.
+A reduction in the raised weight in the fat pads as observed in the groups of animals treated with hydroalcoholic extract of Cassia fistulamay be attributed increased thermogenesis and to decreased lipogenesis.It is concluded that hydroalcoholic extract of Cassia fistulahas antihyperlipidemic effects in albino rats, and therefore could be a promising nutraceutical therapy for the management of hyperlipidemia and its associated complications.